What they do

 It is possible to work as an embalmer without any formal qualifications and get training on the job.

-You may improve your employment prospects if you complete a traineeship in funeral services (embalmer).
-The course usually takes 24 months to complete.
+You can also undertake a traineeship in funeral services (embalmer) (level 4).
+The traineeship usually takes 24 months to complete.

 Apprenticeships and traineeships